 Yes.
 To help you (and us) have an all-in-one solution, we built Aritic PinPoint.
 You know inbound marketing relies heavily on content.
 It is content that helps in acquiring leads, nurturing them, and eventually converting them.
 Whichever buyers’ stage it is, you cannot do without content.
 And by content, we mean everything – the kind of fields you use on your forms, the downloadable assets you create, your automation campaigns, blogs, emails, landing pages, and your social media updates.

-Within Aritic PinPoint, you can create your own content repository.
-We have the Downloadable Assets option where you can upload your content asset and use it later.
+Within Aritic PinPoint, you can create your content repository.
+We have the Downloadable Assets option, where you can upload your content asset and use it later.
 Manage your assets easily on the cloud. 🙂

 To do relevant inbound marketing campaigns, you must have proper segments.
-Manually dividing your leads can get tedious so we have dynamic segmentation which keeps your segments up to date, at any given time.
-Any changes, behavioral or demographic or event-based, are automatically updated in your segments.
-The best part is, you can automatically see the marketing stages of each lead which is an added bonus for your inbound marketing strategy.
+Manually dividing your leads can get tedious, so we have dynamic segmentation, which keeps your segments up to date at any given time.
+Any changes, behavioral or demographic, or event-based, are automatically updated in your segments.
+The best part is that you can automatically see each lead’s marketing stages, which is a bonus for your inbound marketing strategy.

-I’ve already explained the need for creating new contents; contents that are SEO-enabled.
+I’ve already explained the need for creating new content, content pieces that are SEO-enabled.
 Instead of looking for new tools to help in your SEO, simply use the SEO tracking feature in Aritic PinPoint.
 From looking up relevant keywords to doing competitor analysis, everything is sorted.
-Add to this, you have native integration with Google Analytics for further dissection!
+Add to this; you have native integration with Google Analytics for further dissection!

 Content creation is closely followed by content promotion and syndication.
 If you are not promoting your content, then your users will not know about it.
-While working around keywords is a great way to enable your users in finding your content against their search queries, there’s another way that offers instant gratification.
+While working around keywords is a great way to enable your users to find your content against their search queries, there’s another way that offers instant gratification.
 Yep, you guessed it right, Social Media updates.

 Social media platforms offer instant gratification what with getting more impressions, real-time activities, and sharing.
-Doing it manually is one way, but we’d say you can simply automate it.
-The social media features include RSS Feed option where you can just add your blog URL or the website URL and relax.
-Every time a new content goes live on your blog or website, a social media post is created and posted immediately.
-So neither will you have to do it manually nor will you ever miss on promoting any of your contents.
+One way of doing it is manually, but we’d say you can simply automate it.
+The social media features include an RSS Feed option where you can just add your blog URL or the website URL and relax.
+Whenever new content goes live on your blog or website, a social media post is created and posted immediately.
+So, neither will you have to do it manually nor will you ever miss promoting any of your content.

-Other features like predictive lead scoring, lead profiling, lead behavior tracking, dynamic content on landing pages, push campaigns and SMS marketing are ideal to boost your inbound marketing strategy.
-Take a quick demo if you are not yet signed up or get a free account for yourself and see for yourself.
+Other features like predictive lead scoring, lead profiling, lead behavior tracking, dynamic content on landing pages, push campaigns, and SMS marketing are ideal for boosting your inbound marketing strategy.
+Take a quick demo if you are not yet signed up, or get a free account for yourself and see for yourself.